Design and Analysis of Single and Combinatorial Gene Perturbation Screens

 The workshop starts on Thursday with lunch (12oo-13:30) and ends Saturday night, with general departure on Sunday morning.
 There will be an afternoon session on Aug 30 and two sessions on both Aug 31 and Sept 01.

-- Each participant gives a "chalk talk" of 25 min (ie. no PowerPoint, pen and white-board only).
+- Each participant gives a "chalk talk" of 20 min plus 5 min for questions (chalk talk = no PowerPoint, pen and white-board only).

 - At the end of the talk, each participant answers the question: "What is the next big thing in my field?"